 Is It Better to Sleep with Hair Up or Down?

-When you wear curly hair to bed in an updo, make sure that you do not wrap or tie up your hair too tightly – this may cause hair breakage and headaches.
+When you wear curly hair to bed in an updo, make sure that you do not wrap or tie up your hair too tightly – this may cause hair friction and headaches.
 Below are the protective hairstyles for sleeping with curly hair along with our step-by-step guidance.

 #1: Wrap Your Hair in a Silk Scarf